nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 1. Double-click the file to start the app.
 The GUI similar to the below should appear in a few seconds.
 Note how the app contains some sample data.<br>
    ![Ui](images/Ui.png)

+Some features are able to be operated via mouse interaction.
+Features that allow mouse interactions are disabled by default.

 Refer to the [Features](#features-cli) below for details of each command.